-7. The maximum width of driveways at a curb shall be no more than 25 percent of the lot width with no single driveway exceeding 15 feet in width.
+7. Where a garage is located under a single family home, the width of the curb cut for the driveway shall not exceed 15 feet.
+The maximum width of driveways at a curb shall be no more than 25 percent of the lot width with no single driveway exceeding 15 feet in width.